TetsuyaIsogai/openshift/add-node-ocp4-rhel7.md

 ## Prerequisite
-- use same machine to execute
+- use same machine to execute  as creating cluster (bastion node)

 ## Procedure
 ### Outside of the cluster
-1. Add dhcp entry in dnsmasq
+- Add dhcp entry in dnsmasq
+- Add host entry in haproxy

 ## Bastion node
 1. Subscription manager register